cornerStone-Dev/florida_c/README.md

 Clone from git, then `$ make`

+Browse the Wiki for more details on florida_c.

-Browse the Makefile for more information.
+Browse the Makefile for more information on building.